Are you looking for the perfect romantic ideas to make your partner feel loved?

 71. If your partner is going on a trip, pack a small present into the corner of his suitcase that he will find when he’s away.

-72. If your partner has been reminiscing about a favorite book, movie or game, buy an original edition of it for him.
+72. If your man has been reminiscing about a favorite book, movie or game, buy an original edition of it for him.

 73. Give your partner a magic gift box.
 Every month, place a new small gift in the box for him to discover.

-74. Research your partner’s favorite hobby and identify a gift that is really useful for him.
+74. Research his favorite hobby and identify a gift that is really useful for him.